DeesMood/HTB/Academy/Applications of AI in InfoSec/Introduction/Python Libraries for AI.md

 ```

 ### Building Models with PyTorch
+`PyTorch` provides a flexible and intuitive interface for building and training deep learning models.
+The `torch.nn` module contains various layers and modules for constructing neural networks.
 The `Sequential` API allows building models layer by layer, adding each layer sequentially.
 ```python
 import torch.nn as nn